alwaysdata/documentation/src/content/en/docs/admin-billing/profile/suspension.md

 - making excessive requests (scrapping) from alwaysdata servers,
 - having multiple accounts,
-    - pay attention to not confuse account and features (websites, domains, e-mail addresses, databases, etc.),
+    - pay attention to not confuse account and features (websites, domains, email addresses, databases, etc.),
     - an account may host as many features (e.g. as many sites) as you wish,
     - it is also not permitted to have multiple free accounts on multiple alwaysdata profiles.
 - hosting resource-intensive applications (CPU, network, sending emails...),